Milan-imca/CLGSEM4/PL_SQL/Assignment-4@milan_/Question.md

+# Assignment Unit 4

+## Question

+### Note
-• Create a table emp with fields eno, ename, department, salary
+- Create a table emp with fields eno, ename, department, salary
-• Insert atleast 5 records into given table.
+- Insert atleast 5 records into given table.

+---

+### Perform the following questions:

 1. Write a database trigger store the deleted data of EMP table in EMPDEL table.
 2. Write a database trigger to update salary in employee table and it shows